2026/27 AMCAS Application Guide (With Screenshots)

 • Experience description

 Pro Tip: One of the keys to the Work & Activities section is to show that you’re well-rounded.
 Admissions committees want to hear about your hobbies and interests outside of your science background, as well.
+Don’t be afraid to list the non-science hobbies that you’re passionate about.

 “One of the main functions of physicians is to educate.
 If you can demonstrate you're well-rounded, it shows you’ll be able to find common ground with your patients beyond healthcare, such as sports, literature, or music.”

-Section 6: Letters of Evaluation/Recommendation
+Section 6: Letters of Evaluation

 For schools using the AMCAS Letter Service program, your letters of recommendation (LORs) are another item submitted directly to AMCAS and the medical schools you are applying to.